Montana’s Safest Cities of 2026

 See crime rates for the safest cities.

-In last year's State of Safety report, we saw a dramatic increase in Montana residents who told us they'd experienced a violent crime over the previous 12 months.
-This year, that percentage has decreased slightly but remains higher than the national average.
-Montanans' concern about violent crime jumped year over year.
+In last year's State of Safety report, we saw a decrease in the percentage of Montana residents who told us they'd experienced a violent crime, property crime, or package theft over the previous 12 months.
+Gun violence experiences rose slightly year over year.

 In this report